steunix/passweaver-api/docs/index.md

 ```
 and in another item you may have just only a flat string.

-It's up to the consumer to decode and handle the data.
+It's up to the consumer to decode and handle the data, based on the `type` field.

 An item has also a mandatory `title` field, that can be searched for and is NOT encrypted: do not use it for storing sensitive information.

-The `metadata` field is NOT encrypted as well but not mandatory, and it allows to store any additional info for a given item (e.g. the item type, a list of tags and so on).
+The `metadata` field is NOT encrypted as well but not mandatory, and it allows to store any additional uncrypted info for a given item.

 ### Folders